 If you are not convinced yet, just think that a bad design costs a minimum of three times more than a good one.
 The first time is paying for building it.
 The second (and worst, in my opinion), is living in a space without quality - who wants to do that?
 Finally, if you can’t stand living in that space anymore, you have to pay again for renovating it.
 The consequences of a bad design are not related to just the building time, but they extend through all the use of that building, that means that you still paying the price for many, many years.

-Most of all, it is important is to remember that all of our life is lived somewhere.
+Most of all, it is important is to remember that all of our life is lived somewhere (preferably on the Gold Coast :).
 There’s no story without a scenario, every experience has a background, and every memory comes with a setting picture.
 We develop attachments to places and signify them, this is part of the human nature.
-Think about the importance of living in a healthy, beautiful, pleasant and special space that you love being in.
-Now, think again about the price of that good designer… I’m sure you’ll see it with new eyes!
+Think about the importance of living in a healthy, beautiful, pleasant and special home that you love being in.
+Now, think again about the price of that good building designer… I’m sure you’ll see it with new eyes!